 Although government interactions with citizens play a big role in building greater public trust, they might not be the only factor driving down public trust.
 The 2020 trust barometer report states that disillusionment with rising inequality can undermine public trust.
-Moreover, there is a growing disparity in trust between informed and mass public, in part due to rampant growth in misinformation, disinformation, and fake news.10 These external factors dent public confidence in government institutional processes, systems, data-collection initiatives, and much more.
+Moreover, there is a growing disparity in trust between informed and mass public, in part due to rampant growth in misinformation, disinformation and fake news.10 These external factors dent public confidence in government institutional processes, systems, data-collection initiatives and much more.

 Research indicates that trust is not fixed.
 It can be improved, and the American people are desirous of change: More than 84% of Americans believe political trust can be improved, while 86% believe social trust can be improved.11

 Rebuilding trust in government depends as much on the perceptions of citizens as the capabilities of government.
-That is to say that governments must work both to increase perceptions of its trustworthiness as well as the organizational capabilities to actually deliver services, products, and experiences worthy of trust.
+That is to say that governments must work both to increase perceptions of its trustworthiness as well as the organisational capabilities to actually deliver services, products and experiences worthy of trust.
 This study, the first in a series on government trust, will focus on the former challenge: measuring and improving citizens’ trust in government.

 While our focus in the study is on the United States, the strategies suggested would also be applicable in other parts of the world.
-Our research suggests governments can build and sustain citizen trust by focusing on four areas: humanity, transparency, capability, and reliability.
+Our research suggests governments can build and sustain citizen trust by focussing on four areas: humanity, transparency, capability and reliability.
 Understanding how different types of government agencies interact with their customers—a lens we term retail to regulator—can help them rebuild trust in the midst of the complexity of different government operations and missions.

-Every relationship features trust: employer-employee, customer-supplier, and so on.
+Every relationship features trust: employer-employee, customer-supplier and so on.
 Trust is a perceptual phenomenon in that it resides in the “eye of the beholder”: We are willing to put our trust in others because we have faith that they have our best interests at heart, will not abuse us, and will safeguard our interests—and that doing so will result in a better outcome for all.12 So a citizen's trust in government can be defined as citizens’ confidence in the actions of a “government to do what is right and perceived fair.”13

 Trust can be built and sustained by demonstrating two foundational attributes—delivering on the promise, all the time, with competence, and doing so with good intent.
 Competence refers to the ability to execute, to follow through on what you say you will do.
 Intent refers to the meaning behind a leader’s actions: taking action from a place of genuine empathy and true care for the wants and needs of stakeholders.
 To know more, please see the Deloitte study The value of resilient leadership.14

-This is the first in a multipart series that analyzes how governments can build, sustain—and in some cases—recoup trust.
+This is the first in a multipart series that analyses how governments can build, sustain—and in some cases—recoup trust.
 What does trust mean to different stakeholders a government serves?
 What levers can government leaders use to build, monitor and nurture trust?
 How do you truly measure trust and the impact of a trust event?

 For the first study in this series, in November 2020, Deloitte surveyed 4,000 American citizens to understand their levels of trust in the US federal government.
-We asked citizens about their views on how 39 different federal agencies and departments performed on the four trust signals: humanity, transparency, capability, and reliability.17
+We asked citizens about their views on how 39 different federal agencies and departments performed on the four trust signals: humanity, transparency, capability and reliability.17

 A summary of the survey results can be found here.

 Imagine the interactions an average person might have with different public services.
-Citizens might use public transit to drop their kids off at a public school, use the postal service, visit the motor vehicle office to renew their driver’s license, file their state and federal taxes, email the local council member about a neighborhood park closure, and much more.
+Citizens might use public transit to drop their kids off at a public school, use the postal service, visit the motor vehicle office to renew their driver’s license, file their state and federal taxes, email the local council member about a neighbourhood park closure and much more.
 All these interactions are with various government agencies, but each is likely to provide a very different experience.18 This is why governments can’t address trust and confidence issues with a one-size-fits-all approach.
 Trust will work differently depending on the government mission area.
-Deloitte’s retail-to-regulator (R2R) framework categorizes government mission areas into six broad archetypes (figure 4).19
+Deloitte’s retail-to-regulator (R2R) framework categorises government mission areas into six broad archetypes (figure 4).19